-Global sustainability
+Global Sustainability

-- Efforts to gradually remove greenhouse gases and achieve zero emissions in the ASEAN region - > Deployment of energy-saving related technologies that Japan has been working on and proved to be effective for the reduction of greenhouse gas emission - Promotion of greenhouse gas reduction business through the Carbon Capture, Utilization and Storage (CCUS) technology - Promotion of co-creation projects and technology transfer between ASEAN and Japan in renewable energy (solar, wind, hydro, geothermal, etc.), taking into account the industrial and social structures and geographical conditions of each country, life cycle costs including initial installation costs and long-term operating costs, and benefits of greenhouse gas reduction. - > Production and procurement of new energy sources (e.g. hydrogen) for stable energy supply. - > Joint development and implementation of energy storage technologies essential for a gradual transition to renewable energy. - > Deployment of renewable energy technologies in ASEAN Member States with a view to addressing energy shortages in the event of disasters (e.g. perovskite solar cells) - Promotion of ESG across the manufacturing value chain - Deregulation of electric utilities transfer and development of a mechanism to exchange electricity and greenhouse gas credit across ASEAN region - > Development of an ASEAN power grid. - > Gradual development of energy grid (starting from industrial parks to international power grid) - > Joint ASEAN-Japan development of small grid technologies such as solar and wind power generation (mainly targeting to off-grid areas in ASEAN, where it is difficult to build and connect power grids). - Designing incentives to introduce decarbonization technologies, renewable energy technologies and energy-saving technologies by using existing mechanisms such as bilateral credit schemes (Joint Crediting Mechanism: JCM). - ➤ Promotion of greenhouse gas emissions "visualization" based on the TCFD scheme (Task Force on Climate-related Financial Disclosure). - Creation of new businesses utilizing biodiversity in ASEAN - Maintenance, protection and utilization of biodiversity in accordance with the TNFD scheme (Task Force on Nature-Related Financial Disclosures). - ASEAN-Japan joint research and social implementation of a blue economy which contributes to the development of circular economy (e.g. realizing low carbon, ensuring the sustainability of aquaculture and fisheries, maintaining marine biodiversity, and protecting and conserving marine habitats)
+■ Efforts to gradually remove greenhouse gases and achieve zero emissions in the ASEAN region

+- Promotion of co-creation projects and technology transfer between ASEAN and Japan in renewable energy (solar, wind, hydro, geothermal, etc.), taking into account unique circumstances of each country such as geographical conditions and the industrial and social structures, life cycle costs and benefits of greenhouse gas reduction. - Production and procurement of new energy sources (e.g. hydrogen, ammonia) for stable energy supply. - > Deployment of energy-saving related technologies that Japan has been developing and proved to be effective for the reduction of greenhouse gas emission - > Promotion of greenhouse gas reduction business through Carbon Capture, Utilization and Storage (CCUS) technology - > Joint development and implementation of energy storage technologies essential for a gradual transition to renewable energy. - > Deployment of renewable energy technologies in ASEAN Member States with a view to addressing energy shortages in the event of disasters

+■ Deregulation of electric utilities transfer and development of a mechanism to exchange electricity and greenhouse gas credit across the ASEAN region

+- Gradual development of energy grid - > Joint ASEAN-Japan development of small grid technologies such as solar and wind power generation - Visualization of greenhouse gas emissions based on the Task Force on Climate-related Financial (TCFD) - > Designing incentives to introduce decarbonization technologies, renewable energy technologies and energy-saving technologies by using existing mechanisms such as bilateral credit schemes (i.e. Joint Crediting Mechanism (JCM)). - > Development of an international power grid across the ASEAN region.

+■ Creation of new businesses utilizing biodiversity in ASEAN

+ASEAN-Japan joint research and implementation of the Blue Economy that contributes to a circular economy

-Sustainability in daily life
+Sustainability in Daily Life